Nutrition During Weight-Loss Medication: What to Eat

 Significant appetite suppression is common, especially at higher doses.
 If you cannot maintain adequate nutrition, contact our office for evaluation and potential dose adjustment.

-Can I do intermittent fasting while on weight management medication therapy?
+Can I do intermittent fasting while on weight-loss medication therapy?

-Combining fasting protocols with weight management medication therapy requires careful clinical supervision.
+Combining fasting protocols with weight-loss medication therapy requires careful clinical supervision.
 Dr. Kamen can advise whether this approach is appropriate for your situation.

-Will I lose muscle on weight management medication therapy?
+Will I lose muscle on weight-loss medication therapy?

 Adequate protein intake and resistance exercise help preserve lean mass.
-Dr. Kamen monitors body composition as part of your weight management program.
+Dr. Kamen monitors body composition as part of your weight management protocol.

 What about meal replacement shakes?